mapoztate/mprado.ml/README.md

 ## goals
 * first of all learn how to use this thing
+* personalize this to my liking
 * migrate all the content that is currently on mprado.ml to here
-* do additional research and add them here based on [this](https://samsclass.info/197/research.htm)
+* then write more blogs, add more portfolio content

 ## inspo
 * [vihan.org](https://vihan.org/)